Shaker Music Books and Articles

 "The Simple Gifts of Shaker Music" by Roger Hall

-This lengthy article includes a history of Shaker music, and included are words and music for two Shaker spirituals:
+This lengthy article includes a history of Shaker music, and also included are the words and music for two Shaker spirituals:

 "Let Zion Move" -- Mary Ann Gillespie